 - express greetings and farewells for friends and family

-- introduce themselves and their family
+- introduce yourself and your family

 - acknowledge others using te reo; and

-- integrate useful vocabulary into your everyday life
+- integrate useful vocabulary into your everyday life.

 The course covers the following topics: